jthorniley/pyusb2ax/doc/source/usb2ax.rst

   .. code-block:: python

      with Controller(device_id=0,fix_sync_read_delay=True) as dxl:
-       dxl.do_stuff...
+       do stuff...

   The `fix_sync_read_delay` argument should probably be set to True.
-It will change the return delay time setting for each Dynamixel to something compatible with the USB2AX SYNC_READ function.
-It is set to False by default so as not to unexpectedly change entries in the attached servos' control tables.
+It will change the return delay time setting for each Dynamixel to something compatible with the USB2AX SYNC_READ function if necessary.
+It is set to False by default so as not to unexpectedly change entries in the control tables of attached servos.

   :param device_id:
     Where the device is located.
 E.g.